 Finally, you can opt for an ever so popular walk-a-thon.
-Walk-a-thon would take a bit more time and preparation than a morning run.
+A walk-a-thon would take a bit more time and preparation than a morning run.

-Fundraising by using crowdfunding is a great way for organizations to grow their online audience and address their fundraising needs, and this is especially true of smaller organizations.
+Fundraising by using crowdfunding is a great way for organizations to grow their online audience and address their fundraising needs, and this is especially true for smaller organizations.

 To start crowdfunding:

 - Pick a specific cause.
 For example, instead of crowdfunding for your shelter in general, try fundraising for a specific animal’s vet bills or for building a whole new shelter.

 - Create a crowdfunding page.
 Although there are many crowdfunding platforms out there, there are many advantages to hosting crowdfunding on your website.
 Having visitors donate on your website instills trust and allows donors to learn more about your nonprofit.

 To collect one-time and recurring donations on your website, use a Crowdfunding platform like Donorbox.

 - Share the fundraiser and encourage friends and supporters to do the same.